 Peacebuilding and Human Rights Advocacy

 With its partners, the IMADR Asia Committee has facilitated awareness raising campaigns and advocacy to promote peace, human rights and non-discrimination.
 Victim-centered approaches are applied for those campaigns and advocacy.
-Since before the conclusion of the internal war, the Committee has conducted fact-finding missions to document human rights violations, especially in the East and North provinces.
+Since before the conclusion of the internal war, the Committee has conducted fact-finding missions to document human rights violations, especially in the Eastern and Northern provinces.
 Through these activities, the Committee helped to form women’s groups in local villages which have empowered girls and women to participate in decision-making processes and promote ethnic and religious harmony.

 International Advocacy and the UN Human Rights Mechanisms

 To bring voices of victims of human rights violations from Sri Lanka, IMADR has participated in the UN human rights mechanisms, with particular focus on the Human Rights Council .
-It has addressed a wide range of issues including accountability, disappearance, torture, IDPs, rule of law, arbitrary detention, civil society space, women’s human rights, minority rights, freedom of religion or belief, freedom of expression and assembly.
+It has addressed a wide range of issues including accountability, enforced disappearance, torture, IDPs, rule of law, arbitrary detention, civil society space, women’s human rights, minority rights, freedom of religion or belief, freedom of expression and assembly.
 IMADR has tirelessly advocated for the resolutions on Sri Lanka adopted by the Human Rights Council.

 - Human Rights Council resolutions on Sri Lanka